repyh/lovelive-api/README.md

 Base URL - https://loveliveapi.herokuapp.com/api/

+## IMPORTANT
+There has been some error in the group naming in all the current Nijigaku songs, please give us a while to fix it.

 ## Contribution Guide

 If you're interested to contribute to this project, feel free to head on over to [our contribution guidelines](CONTRIBUTING.md).
 Please follow the instructions carefully before creating a pull request.
 Quick note, if you don't have any experience with programming or modifying json file, you can also contribute, to know how, head on over to the instruction file.